reddheeraj/Material_Science_Extraction/README.md

 > Install **Ollama** from [here](https://ollama.com/download) and make sure to run the application.
 The local instance will run in the background.

+> Run `ollama pull nomic-embed-text` and `ollama pull <llm model name>` in a terminal to set up the embedding and llm models on your device.

 > Research papers are stored in a directory named **papers**.

 ## Folder Structure